 How to submit a job

-A batch job is controlled by a script written by the user who submits the job to the batch system Slurm.
-The batch system then selects the resources for the job and decides when to run the job.
+A batch job is a task that, once submitted to the scheduler, can run without further interaction from the user.
+A user writes a script containing both the command(s) to be run and directives for the scheduler as to how the job should be run.
+The batch system then selects the resources for the job and decides when and where to run the job.
 Note: the term “job” is used throughout this documentation to mean a “batch job”.

 There are two ways of submitting a job to Slurm: